isabella232/core-services-learn.en/help/launch-web/launch-overview-and-creating-properties.md

 ---
-title: Launch Overview and Creating Properties
+title: Experience Platform Launch Overview and Creating Properties
-seo-title: Launch Overview and Creating Properties Experience Platform Launch
+seo-title: Experience Platform Launch Overview and Creating Properties Experience Platform Launch
 description: Get a quick overview of Adobe Experience Platform Launch, and learn how to create new properties to house the code for your site.
 seo-description: Get a quick overview of Adobe Experience Platform Launch, and learn how to create new properties to house the code for your site.
-feature: Launch Properties
+feature: Experience Platform Launch Properties
 topics:
 audience: implementer
 activity: implement